-Finally, Nick Knight gave us his overall 6 top tips for anyone who is wondering how to take care of their feet before a marathon:
+Finally, here are our tips on how to take care of your feet before a marathon:

 Training for a marathon may be the hardest thing you will ever do, but the rewards are massive.
 You will forever be able to say that you have completed a marathon and that feeling as you cross the line will instantly make you forget about all of those early morning runs in the cold, the aches and pains, the countless pairs of socks you work through and even the blisters.

 But if you follow our advice and understand how to take care of your feet before a marathon, then you can at least enjoy the thrills of running in comfort.